noaione/yuusha-shoukan-ln/sources/v03/chapter5.md

 [Ah, no... it's nothing.
 Well then, shall we start?]

 [Ohh!
-If you dare try going easy, I'll f*cking kill you!]
+If you dare try going easy, I'll fucking kill you!]

 [...Not like I planned on doing that.]